Thomas Laurent: 2017

 In 2017 it was announced that Laurent would race in the World Endurance Championship in the LMP2 class.
 He drove for Jackie Chan DC Racing in a Jota Sport run Oreca 07 alongside Tung and Oliver Jarvis.

 After winning on his debut at Silverstone and finishing third at Spa, Laurent had an impressive run at Le Mans.
 After helping his team get into the LMP2 lead, Laurent inherited the overall lead due to problems with LMP1 cars.
-In the end he won Le Mans in the LMP2 class, finishing second on the overall podium.
+In the end, he won Le Mans in the LMP2 class, finishing second on the overall podium.
 He added to his win count with a dominant victory at the Nurburgring, but then finished ninth in class in Mexico due to a clutch issue.
 More successful races followed at the Circuit Of The Americas and Fuji with fourth and third-placed finishes respectively.

 It was announced that Laurent was awarded an opportunity to drive a Toyota LMP1 car in the Bahrain post-season test.

 2018

-Laurent has a contract dispute with DC Racing, because he signed with Rebellion Racing.
-Despite this he with Harrison Newey and Stéphane Richelmi took the 2017–18 Asian Le Mans Series title in the LMP2 category.
+Laurent had a contract dispute with DC Racing, because he signed with Rebellion Racing.
+Despite this, he with Harrison Newey and Stéphane Richelmi took the 2017–18 Asian Le Mans Series title in the LMP2 category.
 He got a green light to race for Rebellion in 2018–19 FIA World Endurance Championship, competing behind the wheel of Rebellion R13 car with Mathias Beche and Gustavo Menezes.
 He finished his first LMP1 race on podium behind two hybrid Toyotas.
-He joined the Signatech Alpine team the following season, finishing 8th in the standings with two podiums.
+He joined the Signatech Alpine team the following season, finishing eighth in the standings with two podiums.
 In November 2018, Laurent tested a Dallara F2 2018 car for Arden International at the FIA Formula 2 Championship post-season rookie test session at the Yas Marina Circuit.